pytorch/glow/docs/Partitioner.md

 ./bin/image-classifier tests/images/imagenet/*.png -image-mode=0to1 -m=resnet50 -model-input-name=gpu_0/data -cpu-memory=100000 -load-device-configs="tests/runtime_test/heterogeneousConfigs.yaml"
 ```

+Note: Please keep in mind that the device config file is **order-sensitive**.
+If a backend A is written before B and both backend A and B support a specific node, Glow always chooses the node to the backend A.   For instance, an interpreter backend supports more operators than the OpenCL backend.
+Glow assigns all nodes to the interpreter if it's put before OpenCL in device config.

 ### User-defined partition
 Glow also supports user-defined partition.
 This feature gives user the full control of partitioning.
 Given the partition configuration, which should be represented as [```struct PartitionConfig```](https://github.com/pytorch/glow/blob/master/include/glow/Runtime/RuntimeTypes.h#L181), Glow generates the partition, and also validates the partition (memory constraint, number of partitions, and DAG).
 An example can be found [here](https://github.com/pytorch/glow/blob/master/tests/unittests/PartitionerTest.cpp#L977).